athackst/mkdocs-simple-plugin/examples/ok-mkdocs-docs-no-merge/README.md

 # Don't merge docs folder with other docs

-This example shows how to keep the docs folder with your
+This example shows how to keep the docs folder embedded within your other docs.

 ## Configuration